anandswaroop2497/AI-Adapter/README.md

 # AI_ADAPTER

 An adapter layer for VoIP cameras that enables "bring your own model" functionality.
-Camera applications capture images and apply user-selected AI models through a unified API interface.
 =======
 An adapter layer for VoIP cameras that enables "bring your own model" functionality.